sebischair/xmlimporter/README.md

 'System.CreatedBy'

-After retrieve the value of each property, this script connect to a MongoDB database and update this object base on its ID.
+After retrieving the value of each property, this script connects to a MongoDB database and updates this object base on its ID.